diptonath/C-Programming/index.md

 ```

-5- Write a C program
+5- Write a C program to check the differences between pre, post increment and decrement operators.

 ```markdown